MABSworkshop/MABSworkshop.github.io/call_for_papers.md

 All contributions will be peer-reviewed by at least two independent PC members.
 The evaluation criteria of contributions will be based on originality, quality, clarity, and its relevance to the workshop.

+Submission is **single-blind**, i.e., authors can include their names, affiliations, and other identifying information in the paper.

+**Supplementary material** is allowed after the 12 pages of the main paper, in the same pdf.
+This can include external links, e.g., to GitHub repositories for code.
+However, reviewers are not required to look at the supplementary material, so please make your main paper as self-contained as possible.

 ## Publication
 Following the tradition of the previous MABS workshops, we intend to publish the accepted papers, after a further reviewing process, in the [Springer Multi-Agent-Based Simulation book series, LNAI](https://link.springer.com/conference/mabs){:target="_blank"}.